Credit Card Merchant Fees Explained

 What Are Merchant Fees?

 Merchant services fees explained in the simplest way possible: Payment processing providers need to pay for the costs of operating their businesses.
 And, of course, they want to make a profit along with addressing those costs.
+Credit card processing fees, which are a major component of these costs, can significantly impact a business’s bottom line.
+Interchange fees, which are set by the card networks, are a significant part of these credit card processing fees.

 No matter the provider you work with, you can’t avoid some kind of cost to your business.
 From Quickbooks merchant services fees to Chase merchant services fees, they’re simply inescapable.